-CPI the UK’s technology innovation provider for process manufacturing, today announced that its National Formulation Centre will officially be opened on the 15th of March 2018.
+CPI has announced its National Formulation Centre will be officially opened on the March 15, 2018.

 If you work in formulation science and would like to find out more about partnering with CPI please contact us.

 To find out more about the official opening event and register your attendance.

 The Centre for Process Innovation is a UK-based technology innovation centre and part of the High Value Manufacturing Catapult.
 The company uses applied knowledge in science and engineering combined with state of the art development facilities to enable its clients to develop, prove, prototype and scale up the next generation of products and processes.